api3dao/oev-docs/docs/oev/overview/target-chain.md

 1. How dAPIs work in combination with OEV.
 2. How to use the auction award to update the dAPIs.
-3. How does a dApp read the OEV updated value.
+3. How does a dApp read the updated OEV value.

 This section is more technical and interesting mainly for dApp developers and searchers.

 ## dAPIs

-We assume the reader is already familiar with [API3 dAPIs](/dapis/).
+We assume the reader is already familiar with API3 [dAPIs](/dapis/).
 This section is dedicated to the role of the dAPIs in the OEV extraction.

 Searchers need a way to monitor the actual off-chain prices to find profitable opportunities.
-Normally, searchers need to buy API subscriptions of the underlying oracle sources creating additional friction.
-API3 simplifies this process by providing to the same data that is used for updating the dAPIs to the searchers - transparently and without cost.
+Normally, searchers need to buy API subscriptions of the underlying oracle sources, creating additional friction in the process.
+API3 simplifies this process by providing the same data that is used for updating the dAPIs to the searchers publicly - and without cost.

 ### Signed APIs

 The heart of dAPIs are the first-party data feeds, powered by the owners of the data themselves.
-These data source owners operate an Airnode - a small abstraction that takes there data and cryptographically signs it.
-The signer wallet never leaves the owner control, and anyone can verify that a particular signed data was signed by the respective data source.
+These data source owners operate an Airnode - a small abstraction that takes their data and cryptographically signs it.
+The signer wallet never leaves the owner's control, and anyone can verify that a particular signed data was signed by the respective data source.
 Airnodes periodically push the signed data to Signed APIs.

-Signed APIs store the data pushed by Airnodes and expose them to the public via API.
-This allows various use cases, out of which the two most important are:
+Signed APIs store the data pushed by Airnodes and expose them to the public via an API.
+This allows for various use cases, out of which the two most important
+are:

 1. Regular dAPIs updates
 2. OEV dAPIs updates